Rammiester/smart-summarizer/README.md

 ---
 ## 📄 License

-This project is licensed under the [MIT License](https://github.com/Rammiester).
+This project is licensed under the [CC BY-NC 4.0 License](LICENSE).